razanur37/dominion-card-picker/README.md

 # dominion-card-picker
-Java program to pick cards for a game of Dominon
+Java program to pick game for a game of Dominon